The secret to becoming physically active—which lies within each one of us, young and old—is that we all have something that motivates us.

-Children within this age group should not sit for longer than two hours at a time unless they are sleeping or in school.
+Children within this age group shouldn’t sit for longer than two hours at a time, unless they’re sleeping or in school.
 Even household chores are a physical activity, and they teach children responsibility.

 From toddlers to teens, all children need to learn responsibility by contributing to daily chores and errands.

 Add a small basketball hoop to the clothes hamper so children can make a basket when they throw in their dirty socks, or make a contest to see who can pick up the most LEGOs.
 Set a timer and record the results.

-10 Recommended chores for six to eight-year-olds
+10 recommended chores for children aged six to eight:

-- carry out the trash
+- Carrying out the trash

-- fold clothes
+- Folding clothes

-- putting away their own clothes
+- Putting away their own clothes

-- picking up toys
+- Picking up toys

-- helping in the garden
+- Helping in the garden

-- helping wash the car
+- Helping wash the car

-- making their own bed
+- Making their own bed

-- setting and/or clearing the table
+- Setting and/or clearing the table

-- wiping up the bathroom sink.
+- Wiping the bathroom sink

-5. Choose Simple and Easy Tasks
+5. Choose simple and easy tasks

 Follow this procedure with any exercise, game, or activity: